-EMDR for Relationships Issues
+EMDR Therapy for Attachment & Relationship Issues

 For someone grappling with relationship issues stemming from relational trauma, the world of interpersonal connections can feel like a minefield.
 There's often a pervasive sense of wariness, a subconscious belief that getting close to someone inevitably leads to hurt or betrayal.
 This mindset can manifest in various ways: a constant scrutiny of others' intentions, a fear of vulnerability, or an overwhelming urge to withdraw at the slightest hint of conflict or intimacy.
 Even in moments of apparent calm, there's an undercurrent of doubt and insecurity, making it challenging to fully relax and be present in relationships.